Twilight Switch: Working Principle, Applications, Advantages

 What is a Twilight Switch?

 Using a twilight switch can prevent the unnecessary use of lighting circuits where sufficient daylight increases.
-As it allows for to reduce of energy consumption, it can be used in external places like gardens, parks, parking lots, entrances, courtyards, etc.
+As it allows for a reduction of energy consumption, it can be used in external places like gardens, parks, parking lots, entrances, courtyards, etc.

 How Does a Twilight Switch Work?